tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/ogone.rst

    If you already have an user set up, make sure it is activated without any error.
 If not, simply click the :guilabel:`Activate(Errors)` button to reset the user.

-Set up Ogone for Odoo
+Set up Ogone for CoquiAPPs
 ---------------------

-Ogone must now be configured to accept payments from Odoo.
+Ogone must now be configured to accept payments from CoquiAPPs.
 Head to :menuselection:`Configuration --> Technical Information --> Global Security Parameters`, select :guilabel:`SHA-1` as :guilabel:`Hash Algorithm` and :guilabel:`UTF-8` as :guilabel:`character encoding`.
 Then, go to the :guilabel:`Data and Origin verification` tab of the same page and leave the URL field of the :guilabel:`e-Commerce and Alias Gateway` section blank.

 .. tip::
-   If you need to use another algorithm, such as `sha-256` or `sha-512`, within Odoo, activate the :ref:`developer mode <developer-mode>` and go to :menuselection:`General Settings --> Technical --> System Parameters`.
+   If you need to use another algorithm, such as `sha-256` or `sha-512`, within CoquiAPPs, activate the :ref:`developer mode <developer-mode>` and go to :menuselection:`General Settings --> Technical --> System Parameters`.
 From here, search for `payment_ogone.hash_function` and change the value line to the desired algorithm (`sha-256` or `sha-512`).

-You are now required to generate **SHA-IN** passphrases. **SHA-IN** and **SHA-OUT** passphrases are used to digitally sign the transaction requests and responses between Odoo and Ogone.
+You are now required to generate **SHA-IN** passphrases. **SHA-IN** and **SHA-OUT** passphrases are used to digitally sign the transaction requests and responses between CoquiAPPs and Ogone.
 By using these secret passphrases and the `sha-1` algorithm, both systems can ensure that the information they receive from the other was not altered or tampered with.